Clinical UM Guideline

 Discussion/General Information

-An electric, heavy-duty, hospital-grade breast pump is recommended for mothers who are dependent on the expression of pumped breast milk (initiation or continuation of milk production) due to circumstances that do not allow for breastfeeding.
+An electric, heavy-duty, hospital-grade breast pump is recommended for lactating individuals who are dependent on the expression of pumped breast milk (initiation or continuation of milk production) due to circumstances that do not allow for breastfeeding.
 Expressed breast milk is needed for times when the infant is unable to breastfeed due to medical (for example, confinement in an intensive care unit, prematurity, apnea, etc.) and/or congenital reasons (for example, a cleft lip).
-During these situations, the mother needs to extract breast milk in order to provide nutrients necessary for healthy growth and development.
+During these situations, the lactating individual needs to extract breast milk in order to provide nutrients necessary for healthy growth and development.

 Benefits of breastfeeding include a lower risk of diarrhea, otitis media and lower respiratory tract diseases than bottle-fed infants during the first year of life (AAP, 2012; Ip, 2007).
 Additional short- and long-term effects of breastfeeding include additional health benefits.

-While the benefits of breastfeeding are well documented and the majority of women in the United States initiate breastfeeding, the incidence of continued breastfeeding drops sharply by 3 months.
-According to a 2016 survey, 81.1% of women initiate breastfeeding following birth.
+While the benefits of breastfeeding are well documented and the majority of individuals in the United States initiate breastfeeding, the incidence of continued breastfeeding drops sharply by 3 months.
+According to a 2016 survey, 81.1% of individuals initiate breastfeeding following birth.
 At 6 months of age only 22.3% of infants have been fed breastmilk exclusively (Meeks, 2017).
-While women initially report intention to breastfeed exclusively for at least 3 months, only 32.4% of the women report achieving this goal (Meeks, 2017).
+While individuals initially report intention to breastfeed exclusively for at least 3 months, only 32.4% report achieving this goal (Meeks, 2017).

 Definitions